 Script Supervisor – This person will record each shot and cut of the movie so that everyone knows what shot is being taken and where scenes are supposed to go when editing the film together.
 Sometimes they use a clapperboard, which is a device that records the day’s information.

 Gaffer/Best Boy – This is someone who usually works under the director of photography as a lighting technician and electrician.
-They are responsible for making sure all of the lights are set up properly when shooting scenes and making sure there are no lights in shot that could cause.
+They are responsible for making sure all of the lights are set up properly when shooting scenes and making sure there are no lights in the shot that could cause distraction.

 Filmmaking is one of the most expensive forms of entertainment, and as such, requires a lot of planning.
 Every shot has to be carefully calculated, storyboards planned and microphones tested beforehand.
 Being aware of the importance of preparation in filmmaking will help you get that perfect shot.